Renting an office: What an office really costs in 2026

 Lower running costs are deceptive

-Operation, organization and problems are entirely up to the user.
+Operation, organization, and problems are entirely on you.

-Operation, organization and problems are entirely up to the user.
+Operation, organization, and problems are entirely on you.

 THE “USAGE MODEL” (FLEX OFFICE)